javaGuruBY/rpaS7/english/readme.md

 4. — Sorry, I'm not going out tonight.
 — What are you going to do, then?
-— I will stay at home.
+— I’m going to stay at home.
 I have to study.